mosecorg/mosec/README.md

     pip install -U mosec

 ## Usage
-Wanna spend only 5 minutes in converting your trained model into a service?
+Wanna spend only 5 minutes and convert your trained model into a service?
 Let's go.
 ```python
 WIP
 ```